Diania: History of research

-Other than the lacking of arthropodization, Restudy of Diania by Ma et al. 2013 also revealed the structure thought to be a stout head/proboscis by Liu et al. 2011 was in fact one of the animal's leg, the maximum number of leg annulations is 15 instead of 17, and the terminal leg structures are spines instead of claws.
+Other than the lacking of arthropodization, Restudy of Diania by Ma et al. 2013 also revealed the structure thought to be a stout head/proboscis by Liu et al. 2011 was in fact one of the animal's legs, the maximum number of leg annulations is 15 instead of 17, and the terminal leg structures are spines instead of claws.
 A putative head was first revealed by Ou & Mayer 2018 from the specimen ELEL-SJ102058.